Which Country’s Residents Have the Most Tattoos?

 Did the results surprise you?
 Because tattoos have become much more mainstream in the United States, it’s easy to overlook how popular they are worldwide.
 It’s more socially acceptable now than ever to have a tattoo, so it’s the best time to take the plunge.

 That being said, there are a few steps you should take before getting a tattoo.
-Find an artist whose work you love, take some time to think about the design you want, and consider the placement of your tattoo beforehand.
-Tattoos are forever, so you want to make sure you get something you love.
+Find an artist whose work you love, take some time to think about the design you want and consider the placement of your tattoo beforehand.
+Tattoos are forever, therefore, you want to make sure you get something you love.